Copenhagen School (linguistics): The glossematic school

 Brøndal emphasised that formal properties of a system should be kept apart from its substance.
-Accordingly, Hjelmslev presented, as the key figure of Copenhagen School in the 1930s, a formal linguistic fundament, which was later known as glossematics (the double duality of the linguistic sign).
+Accordingly, Hjelmslev—as the key figure of the Copenhagen School in the 1930s—developed the formal linguistic theory which later became known as glossematics (meaning something like "language-form study"; from glossa-, "language", and -eme).
 He formulated his linguistic theory together with Hans Jørgen Uldall as an attempt to analyse the expression (phonetics and grammar) and the meaning of a language on a coherent basis.
-He assumed that language was not the only instrument of communication (cf. the communication of deaf), and he was interested in a general theory of the signs of communication, semiotics or semiology.
+He assumed that spoken or natural language was not the only instrument of communication (consider, e.g., sign language), and he was interested in the most general theory of signs and communication—semiotics or semiology.

 More than the other schools, the Glossematic School referred to the teachings of Saussure, even though it was in many aspects connected with older traditions.
-Thus, it tried once more to combine logics and grammar.
-At any rate, Hjelmslev has taken over the psychological interpretation of the linguistic sign and thereby extended his study of the sign further than language as such.
+Thus, it tried once more to combine logic and grammar.
+At any rate, Hjelmslev had taken over the psychological interpretation of the linguistic sign and thereby extended his study of the sign further than language as such.

 The principal ideas of the school are: